evanwill/go-go-ghpages/0-prep.md

 # Text Editor

 When working with code you should have a good text editor.
-Windows notepad does not handle UTF-8 encoding or UNIX line endings that are standard for most cross platform applications.
+Windows notepad does not handle UTF-8 encoding or UNIX line endings that are standard for cross platform applications.
 For basic editing, Windows [Notepad++](https://notepad-plus-plus.org/), Mac TextEdit, or Linux Gedit are sufficient.
 However, a more complete code editor will be helpful for managing Jekyll projects.